andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-15. Disagreement and debate are bad for the team and organization.
-Open confrontation is unacceptable as it disrupts group harmony or negatively affects relationships.
+15. Disagreement and debate are negative for the team or organization.
+Open confrontation is inappropriate and will break group harmony or negatively impact the relationship.
 ```
 Choose the option
 - Never